outsinre/outsinre.github.com/_posts/2017-12-29-linux-as-gateway-router.md

 Read more at [IP Forwarding = when and why is this required?](https://serverfault.com/q/248841).
 It is basically for inter-network (except for VLAN router) packet transmission and not for that of inter-interface.
 If two interfaces are on the same network then IP forwarding is not involved (rare case though).
 Additionally, if one is virtual interface, IP forwarding is not needed either.

-For example, traffic between two devices on the same LAN does not require forwarding/routing at layer 3.
+For example, traffic between two devices on the same network does not require forwarding/routing at layer 3.
 Instead, it is handled at layer 2 by switches, access points of Wi-Fi router, or direct Ethernet wire.

 The box should enable `net.ipv4.ip_forward`.